SELECTED BRONZES

 Size: 20 ¼ x 20 ⅞ x 16 ⅜ inches

-Many of the studies for the Monument to Balzac were only Balzac’s head, as Rodin felt it was important to emphasize the heads of people of high intellect.
-The Monumental Head of Balzac is an enlargement of the final head created for the Monument, which was life-sized.
+Many of the studies for the Monument to Balzac were of only Balzac’s head, as Rodin felt it was important to emphasize the heads of people of high intellect.
+The Monumental Head of Balzac is an enlargement of the final head created for the Monument, which in itself was life-sized.
 In this version, Balzac’s exaggerated features reveal varied expressions when viewed in changing light and from different points of view.

 Rodin insisted that a part of a figure, such as a torso or a hand, could by itself convey meaning and thus was a complete work of art.
-Throughout his career he was inspired and energized by the power and formal beauty he found in the fragments.
+Throughout his career he was inspired and energized by the power and formal beauty he found in fragments.

 Rodin had many sources for his fragments.
 Early in his career his studios were primitive and plagued by extremely cold temperatures in winter, temperatures that sometimes caused his clay sculpture to freeze and break into parts.
-Throughout his career, like all sculptors he frequently destroyed works in progress, which also left him with fragments.
+Throughout his career and like all sculptors he frequently destroyed works in progress, which also left him with fragments.
 Finally, the method he used to cast his sculpture in bronze included using plaster casts.
 These casts too became sources for fragments.

 Rodin believed the fragments – like torsos or hands – were not dependent on their original contexts for their meanings.
 Throughout his career he preserved broken pieces with the thought of using them later in new sculpture.
 Sometimes he used these pieces at their original size and at other times he had them reduced or enlarged.